 Over the past three decades Isle of Innisfree has operated for several companies and had numerous names:

-Today known as Isle of Innisfree operating for #irishferries between Dover and Calais, her interior has been overhauled so many times she is (almost) unrecognisable from her original guise.
+Today known as Isle of Innisfree operating for #irishferries between Pembroke Dock in Wales and Rosslare Europort in Ireland, her interior has been overhauled so many times she is (almost) unrecognisable from her original guise.

-Apologies in advance for some of the earlier photographs as cameras were not as good 30yrs ago as they are today - I really feel old now!
+~ apologies in advance for some of the earlier photographs as cameras were not as good 30yrs ago as they are today - wow, I feel old!

 Prins Filip, as she was originally known, was specifically designed for the four hour Ostend/Dover route.
 Here are some artists impressions dating back to 1991 prior to her launch.